qiekn/QEngine/README.md

 * Right click on **TestEntity** and add **Cube** variant to the entity.
 * To help with the setup and minimize setup related issues, ZeytinEditor auto adds queried variants.
 Queried **Speed** and **Position** variants are automatically added once the Cube variant is added.
-* You can disable this feature if you want:
+* You can disable this feature and (optionally) enforce variants by hand:

 ```cpp